Lake Wales Ridge

-A Detailed Look on the Lake Wales Ridge using lakes in a simplified view.
+Map showing the Lake Wales Ridge formation.
+Does not include other ridges considered part of its complex.

 The Lake Wales Ridge, sometimes referred to as the Mid-Florida Ridge, is a sand ridge running for about 100 miles south to north in Central Florida.
 Clearly viewable from satellite, the white sands of the ridge are located in Highlands County and Polk County, and also extend north into Osceola, Orange, and Lake Counties.
 It is named for the city of Lake Wales, roughly at the midpoint of the ridge.
 The highest point of the ridge is Sugarloaf Mountain, which at 312 ft is also the highest natural point in peninsular Florida.
-(The highest point of land, at 371 ft, is a manmade mining tank west of Bartow.)
 Iron Mountain, the location of Bok Tower, marks another well known high point on the ridge, attaining an elevation of 295 ft.
 A northern unconnected extension of the Lake Wales Ridge exists in western Putnam County near the town of Grandin.

 The area's landscape includes scrub, flatwoods, wetlands, and lakes.
 The scrub habitat along the ridge is one of the oldest scrub habitats in Florida.
 The area was developed with citrus groves, been timbered for its longleaf pines trees, and remaining pine trees were tapped for turpentine.

 Origins

 Florida's ancient sand islands stretch for over 100 miles down the middle of central Florida.
 Glacial changes and the rising and falling of the oceans caused dramatic transformations on the Florida peninsula.
 Covered almost completely by water two million years ago, only a series of small islands existed.
 It is the remnants of those islands that make up today's Lake Wales Ridge.
 Although the waters have receded, the islands continue to support distinctive life forms found nowhere else.
-Today several communities are located inside the Lake Wales sand ridge, with the glaring white sands visible in many neighborhoods.
+Today several communities are located inside the Lake Wales sand ridge, with the white sands visible in many neighborhoods.